 Following this and having taken a position as a scientific assistant at the → Institute for European Tort Law of the Austrian Academy of Sciences in Vienna, he began his doctoral studies under → Univ.-Prof. Dr. Bernhard Koch, LL.M. and → o.Univ.-Prof. i.R.
 Dr. Dr. h.c.
 Helmut Koziol.
 His thesis focused on the protection of personality rights from invasion by the mass media particularly in the context of cross border conflict of laws problems within Europe.

-In 2010 he was awarded his doctorate summa cum laude from the University of Innsbruck and promoted to a Junior Scientist at the Austrian Academy of Sciences.
+In 2010 he was awarded his doctorate summa cum laude from the University of Innsbruck, Austria and promoted to a Junior Scientist at the Austrian Academy of Sciences.
 His thesis was published by → Jan Sramek Verlag.
-For this work he was awarded the → 2011 Franz-Gschnitzer Förderungpreis administered by the University of Innsbruck thus joining this respected fraternity of distinguished young scholars.
-In the beginning of 2013 he joined the prominent ranks of lecturers at the → Centre for European Private Law of the University of Graz and holds courses and lectures on Comparative Law and Conflict of Laws.
+For this work he was awarded the → 2011 Franz-Gschnitzer Förderungpreis thus joining this respected fraternity of distinguished young scholars.
+In the beginning of 2013 he joined the prominent ranks of lecturers at the → Institute for Civil law, Foreign and Private International Law of the University of Graz, Austria and holds courses and lectures on Comparative Law and Conflict of Laws.
+Since December 2015 he has been undertaking judicial training at the → Higher Regional Court of Dortmund, Germany.

 His primary research interests are in Comparative Law, the Conflict of Laws, Tort Law and Intellectual Property.
 He has participated in and presented at a wide range of → international conferences.
 He has also contributed to a number of → leading academic journals and edited collections alongside managing a range of projects at the Institute for European Tort Law.
 He is a Fellow of the → European Centre of Tort and Insurance Law (ECTIL) and the → European Law Institute (ELI) as well as a member of → Trans Europe Experts.